swcarpentry/python-novice-gapminder/index.md

 ### Goals

-*   Get learners to the stage decribed in the "Software" section of "[Good Enough Practices in Scientific Computing][good-enough]".
+1. Get learners to the stage decribed in the "Software" section of "[Good Enough Practices in Scientific Computing][good-enough]".
+    *   Goals
+        1. Make it easy for people (including your future self) to understand and (re)use your code
+        2. Modular, comprehensible, reusable, and testable all come together
+    *   Rules
+        1. Every analysis step is represented textually (complete with parameter values)
+        2. Every program or script has a brief explanatory comment at the start
+        3. Programs of all kinds (including "scripts") are broken into functions that:
+        4. No duplication
+        5. Functions and variables have meaningful names
+        6. Dependencies and requirements are explicit (e.g., a requirements.txt file)
+        7. Commenting/uncommenting are not routinely used to control program behavior
+        8. Use a simple example or test data set to run to tell if it's working at all and whether it gives a known correct output for a simple known input
+        9. Submit code to a reputable DOI-issuing repository upon submission of paper, just like data
-*   Enable them to make sense of other onlines tutorials and resources
+2. Enable them to make sense of other onlines tutorials and resources

+### Summative Assessment

+FIXME:

+1. If we had a final exam for this, what would it be?
+2. If we had a mid-point exam, what would it be?

 ### Essential Questions